 - Financial support decision will be made starting Dec 1.

 - Registration can be accessed through this link.

 - Hotel Scam Warning: Our conference has been targeted by scammers who have contacted participants encouraging them to book conference accommodation through a third party.
 Please do not give any credit card information to these companies, they are scams.
 All participants and speakers for this conference need to organize their own accommodation directly through the Mantra Mooloolaba Beach Hotel or other accommodations of their choosing.
 If you have questions or need assistance with accommodation, please contact the conference organizers directly.

 - We have arranged for a block of rooms at the Mooloolaba Mantra Hotel to be made available to conference participants at a discounted rate.
 To access these discounted rates, please book using this form before January 10, 2020.
 The rooms will be distributed on a first-come-first-serve basis.

 - Other (possibly less expensive) options for accommodation in Mooloolaba can be found on bookings.com or through airbnb.

 - This event is sponsored by the Australian Mathematical Sciences Institute (AMSI) and the Australian Mathematical Society.
-Students or early career researchers from AMSI member universities without access to a suitable research grant or other source of funding may apply for subsidy of travel and accommodation out of the departmental travel allowance.
+AMSI allocates a travel allowance annually to each of its member universities (for list of members, see here).
+Students or early career researchers from AMSI member universities without access to a suitable research grant or other source of funding may apply to the Head of Mathematical Sciences for subsidy of travel and accommodation out of the departmental travel allowance.